mboiar/SimplyType/README.md

-# The master of the keyboard
+# SimplyType
-A cross-platform typing game with a clean Qt-based GUI interface.
+A cross-platform typing game with a clean GUI interface.

 ## Features
+- different game modes
+- game statistics
+- theme and language customization
+- user-uploaded word sets

 ## Usage
 - Clone the repository and set working directory to 'speed-typing-game'